SCOREC/meshFields/docs/pumiFieldNotes.md

 -

+### apf Integrator Class functions

-### apf::Integrator class - apf.h and apfIntegrate.cc
+- apf.h and apfIntegrate.cc
 - https://www.scorec.rpi.edu/~cwsmith/SCOREC/pumiDocs/html/classapf_1_1Integrator.html
 - defines integration points for up to 7th order tets (`N7`), 2nd order hex, etc..
-- call backs
+- callbacks
   - inElement - allow creation of additional element info
   - outElement - destroy additional element info
   - atPoint - called at integration points to accumulate results
   - parallelReduce - called at end of process(mesh) to support distributed memory reduction - used in spr/sprEstimateError.cc
-  - process - runs the integrator on an element or all elements in the mesh using call backs
+  - process - runs the integrator on an element or all elements in the mesh using callbacks